Forsbergs-Skola/USS-Calliope/README.md

 ### Dialogue & Narration

-Do we want branching dialogue options (with or without real gameplay concequences), or is each conversation a linear and scripted sequence of lines?
+Linear and scripted sequence of lines and a little choice at the end

 ### Enemy types:

-[Need to know what kind of NPCs we have, their mechanics and how to defeat them.
-So far we have just standard zombie-esque NPCs and an Invincible NPC that cannot move when the player is looking at it

-Evolution mechanic]

 ## **PHASE 1 - LATENT (0-49% INFECTION)**